AdobeDocs/workfront.en/help/quicksilver/home.md

 ### Use the Table of Contents and Search bar

-* **Table of Contents**: Start with the table of contents to get an overview of available topics and narrow down to specific topics by expanding sections.
+* **Table of Contents**: Start with the table of contents to get an overview of available topics and narrow down to specific topics by the expanding sections.
 * **Search bar**: Use the search bar to find documentation.
 Enter specific terms related to your issue or topic.
 Instead of general terms like "project management," use "project timeline setup" or "task dependencies."

 ![](assets/exl-site-nav.png)

 ### Explore Learning and Training Sections

 * **Training Materials**: Navigate to the [Workfront tutorials](https://experienceleague.adobe.com/en/docs/workfront-learn/tutorials-workfront/home) page for a library of training videos and articles designed to help you better understand Workfront features and settings.
+You can also access paid training materials at [http://learning.adobe.com/](http://learning.adobe.com/).
 * **Courses**: Check for structured learning paths that guide you through using various Workfront features in a logical sequence.

 ### Find answers in Community Forums